eslint/eslint.org/src/content/blog/2024-12-04-differences-between-linting-and-type-checking.md

 They additionally ignore parameters that come before any parameter that is itself used.

 Some projects prefer to never allow unused parameters regardless of name or position.
-That stricter preferences helps prevent API designs that lead developers to creating many unused parameters.
+These stricter preferences help prevent API designs that lead developers to create many unused parameters.

 A more strict ESLint configuration would be able to report on the `_` parameter: